List of Friday the 13th characters: Samantha

-Samantha "Sam" Lane parties with her friends in 1984.
+Samantha "Sam" parties with her friends in 1984.
 As they party, she is angered when her boyfriend Paul dances with Tina—one of the twins they meet at Crystal Point.
 Enraged with Paul she runs to Crystal Point where she goes skinny dipping.
 While in the water, she climbs into a nearby raft and is stabbed through the raft.

 Her body is later discovered by Paul, who is killed by Jason also.